 Jon Linton has always had a deep appreciation for the arts –– he just didn’t realize what a significant impact it would have on his life.
 After living in New York City and working in the fashion industry, Jon moved to Arizona to start a magazine dedicated to art.
 Years later, when his friend and officemate passed away under tragic circumstances, Jon needed something to help process what had happened.
 Picking up a camera he had casually used over the years, Jon began what would be a gradual shift from publisher to artist, all the while using photography as a way to pay honor to his friend’s memory.

 Today, Jon is recognized for his powerful black and white photographs, stretching from riveting street imagery to awe-inspiring landscapes.
 His inspirations include Ansel Adams and Edward Weston, who famously lifted photography into a respected category of fine art.

 These days, with the abundance of smartphones and apps, anyone –– no matter their age or skill level –– can practice photography.
+Various software, online tools, etc., tend to help people with their passion for photography.
+Take for instance, if you know how to Convert tiff files on SodaPDf.com (or other similar applications), you would know how a .tiff file maintains the integrity and clarity of the picture.
 However, as with any medium, there are some guardrails to consider.
 One thing Jon has noticed is people’s propensity to push a photo’s vibrancy levels too far, which can cause an image to look distorted and like nothing a person would see with the naked eye.

 “When you strip color away, you’re left with the truth of the image,” Jon says.
 “In the absence of color, you start looking at the subject matter you’re in front of very differently, and your eye automatically starts picking up texture.”